Understanding that climate change represents environmental, economic and social risks,

 (compared to 2009 levels)

 - Save money in fuel purchases each year

 - Reduce noise pollution

 - Prevent climate changing greenhouse gases from entering the atmosphere

 - Reduce the wear and service needs on vehicles and equipment

-For its commitment to excellence and continuous improvement EWEB's fleet has been recognized as one of the
+For its commitment to excellence and continuous improvement EWEB's fleet has been recognized with

 the National Institute for Automotive Service Excellence (ASE) as a

 In addition, EWEB's fleet shop has gained Lane County Pollution Prevention Coalition "Eco-biz" certification,

 a pollution prevention award of excellence.